Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 A single anchor point can be selected, changing the shape of the item completely.

-Default state
+Default State

-In the default state, we call out two main opportunities for microcopy, the main text and the supplementary text.
+UX microcopy is extremely important for drag targets, so make sure you put in effort here.
+There are two main opportunities for microcopy, the main text and the supplementary text.
 The main text tells you the most important information: what to do.
 In many enterprise or SaaS use cases, there is additional logic that can be explained upfront in the supplementary text.

 💡 Bonus UX moment: